 “Bowlby proposed the idea that emotional bonding exists across time and space and was not simply dependent on who fed the baby but was based on the sensitive, responsive and loving behaviour of the primary carer towards the baby,” says Michelle Mattesini of Attachment Parenting UK.

-We are the UK’s leading attachment parenting organisation and the only affiliating body for APUK peer support groups nationwide with groups run by trained facilitators and incorporate nappy, book and sling libraries.
+We are the UK’s leading attachment parenting organisation and the only affiliating body for nationwide APUK peer support groups.
+Our groups are run by trained facilitators and incorporate nappy, book and sling libraries.
 With 4 years experience as a non-profit organisation and a grateful recipient of a £10,000 Big Lottery award we have appeared on live morning TV, numerous BBC radio, broadsheet newspapers, parenting magazines, South Korean TV and at the Mumsnet Bumpfest.

 APUK is on a mission to support families to love each other from a resourced, informed and respectful place.
 We want children to know that they are not alone and we advocate practices which support parens to be responsive and sensitive to their child’s needs.

 We empower parents with:

 We enable mums and dads to understand, empathise and grow ever-more confident in their instinctive, trusting relationship with their children and we run a globally accessed APUK-accredited course in Positive Discipline.

 Mattesini is quick to clarify: “I don’t think there is any parent who would wisely be looking for perfection.
 It would be entirely futile.
 There will be times when babies are crying and all you can do is be present and loving.
 It is about striving to meet needs.”

 Michelle McHale, Founding Director APUK